burningtree/utxo25/README.md

 > This event is symbolically dedicated to all those who are no longer with us in the crypto world and were driven away by the greed and opportunism of others.

 Three years after the first act of UTXO.22, we revisit the roots and introduce the next chapter.
 The crypto community is constantly evolving, and so we must adapt to these changes.
 However, this does not mean that we reject basic ideas such as openness, transparency, and community involvement.
-In fact, we will aim to build on the UTXO.22 concept and create something even more aligned with its core principles.
+In fact we want to create something even more aligned with core principles.

 * Location: Prague, Czech Republic
 * Date: June 2025